arielsalminen/vue-design-system/README.md

 # Vue.js Design System

 This is a [Vue.js](https://vuejs.org) boilerplate to kick start your [design system](http://carbondesignsystem.com).
 It’s aimed for designers/front-end developers who have at least the basic knowledge of HTML, SCSS & JS.
-It’s a work-in-progress, but can already be used for some serious design work.
+It’s a work-in-progress, but can already be used for serious design work.

 The structure is based on my previous experience working on design systems and aims to simplify certain aspects of the workflow.
 Compared to [Atomic Design](http://atomicdesign.bradfrost.com) for example, this boilerplate doesn’t include molecule level at all.
-This is done to help reduce the complexity of the system for its end-users.
+It’s omitted to help reduce the complexity of the system for its end-users.

+**Side note:** Automatic creation of documentation isn’t included right now, but is a part of my [future plans](https://github.com/viljamis/vue-design-system#to-do-list).

 ## System Hierarchy